department-of-veterans-affairs/va.gov-team/products/combined_fsr/research/enhanced_fsr/research-plan.md

 -   #### All participants must be Veterans

--   #### All have a computer, tablet, or smartphone and be willing to be complete their session on one of those devices
+-   #### All have a computer or smartphone and be willing to be complete their session on one of those devices

 -   #### During the session, be willing to share a web browser window on their device